jlink/property-based-testing/pbt-java/blog-series/7_tdd.md

 }
 ```

-Et voilà, the first inbox item can be checked:
+Et voilà, the first inbox item can be ticked off:

 ```text
 ✓ factorize(2) -> [2]